 There are pay and display car parks located in front of the Museum of Lakeland Life and Industry and between the Gallery and the Museum, disabled parking bays are free.
 The onsite car park surface is tarmac and there are paved areas around the gallery.
 There is also a drop off point by the main entrance.

-Stair free access to Abbot Hall is through the Coffee House entrance by means of a stair lift or via a passenger lift – one of our visitor experience staff will be happy to assist.
+Stair free access to Abbot Hall is through the Coffee House entrance by means of a stair lift (due to weight restrictions we cannot accommodate motorised wheelchairs or wheelchairs over the maximum weight of 225kg / 35 stone.
+There is a manual wheelchair for visitor use on site) or via a passenger lift – one of our visitor experience staff will be happy to assist.
 All door frames are at least 900mm wide.
 The stair lifts throughout the gallery are able to allocate manual wheelchairs only.
 A manual wheelchair is available for loan, free of charge, on request.

 Main Entrance, Reception and Ticketing Area

 The main entrance, reception and shop are situated on the ground floor – direct access from the car park is up 11 stone steps with handrail.
-Stair free access is through the Coffee House entrance, via the stair lift (maximum weight 225kg, 35 stone) or passenger lift.
+Stair free access is through the Coffee House entrance, via the stair lift (due to weight restrictions we cannot accommodate motorised wheelchairs or wheelchairs over the maximum weight of 225kg / 35 stone.
+There is a manual wheelchair for visitor use on site) or passenger lift.
 The floor surface is tiled and the area is evenly and well lit.
 There is a hearing loop system installed at the ticket desk.
 Wheelchair loan is available, free of charge, on request.
 The shop has some tall display racks but also lower displays which are accessible from a seated position.
 There is a lowered section of the counter.
 Staff will also offer assistance if required.

 A magnifying glass, pen and pad of paper are available at the counter.

 There is step free, level access throughout the ground floor.
 The floors are a mixture of wood and tiles.
 One of the room's floors is partially covered with a rug.
 The majority of the ground floor is well lit with natural light and ceiling lights.
 The Green Room and Watercolour gallery are more dimly lit to aid preservation of the exhibits.
-There is a bench in the Green Room.
+There is a bench in the Green Room and further gallery stools available if needed.
 There are Interpretation boards in each room, in large text.

 Public toilets are located on the lower ground floor, next to the Coffee House with level access from the car park.
 These toilets have a unisex accessible toilet with a light, easy open door (900mm, 35.5ins wide).
 There is 980mm/ 38.5ins transfer space to the left of the toilet, when facing the toilet.
 There are vertical rails either side of both the basin and toilet.
 The flooring is no-slip laminate.
 There are Handy No Touch taps.